karlyanelson/karlyanelson.github.io/resume.md

 _April 2022 to present • Remote_

-Full-stack engineer and designer at a small startup developing risk-ops-as-a-service.
-Multi-chain risk-management, financial modeling, real-time monitoring, and eventing/notification platform across Avalanche, Ethereum, Arbitrum, Polygon, Hedera and more.
+As a full-stack engineer and designer at a small startup, I contribute to the development of a risk-ops-as-a-service platform focused on multi-chain risk management, financial modeling, real-time monitoring, and event notifications across Avalanche, Ethereum, Arbitrum, Polygon, Hedera, and more.

-- UX Design, frontend development, API development, backend development, cloud infrastructure development, devops, observability
+- Engage in UX design, frontend development, API development, backend development, cloud infrastructure, DevOps, and observability.
-- Agile development team
+- Collaborate within an agile development team.
-- Deploy to production multiple times a day
+- Frequently deploy to production multiple times a day.

 ### Worldwide Technology • Frontend Engineer

 _Jan 2021 - April 2022 • St. Louis, MO_

-Worked on React apps, helped lead accessibility initiative.
-Wrote figma plugins.
-Implemented and managed design system tokens library for a suite of applications across platforms and teams - React Web, React Native, Tailwind, Android, iOS.
+Developed React applications and led an accessibility initiative.
+Created Figma plugins and implemented a design system token library, ensuring consistency across multiple applications for various platforms, including React Web, React Native, Tailwind, Android, and iOS.

 ### Worldwide Technology • UX Consultant

 _May 2019 - Jan 2021 • St. Louis, MO_

-Integrated with agile development teams.
-Managed design system for a suite of applications across platforms and teams.
-Lead design for a product across iPhone, iPad, and web across multiple teams.
+Collaborated with agile development teams to manage a design system for a suite of applications across platforms.
+Led design efforts for a product used on iPhone, iPad, and web, coordinating across multiple teams to ensure cohesive user experiences.

 ### Asynchrony Labs • UX Designer

 _Jun 2014 - May 2019 • St. Louis, MO_

-Designed mobile applications for iPhone, iPad and Apple Watch.
-Performed usability and user experience assessments for mobile applications.
-Designed and engineered the front-end for various responsive web applications as part of agile development teams.
-Designed t-shirts, posters, presentations, and any other company design needs.
+Designed mobile applications for iPhone, iPad, and Apple Watch.
+Conducted usability assessments and user experience evaluations for mobile applications.
+Engineered front-end solutions for various responsive web applications as part of agile teams.
+Additionally, created design assets for company branding, including t-shirts, posters, and presentations.

 ### Bebop • UX Design Intern

 _January 2014 • San Francisco, CA_

-Shadowed the User Experience Designer at a small startup.
-Developed preliminary interface design concepts and color schemes for a suite of iPhone applications.
+Shadowed the User Experience Designer at a startup.
+Assisted in developing preliminary interface design concepts and color schemes for a suite of iPhone applications.

 ### Student Involvement & Leadership • Graphic Designer

 _August 2013 – May 2014 • St. Louis, MO_

-Created promotional materials for various Washington University programs.
-Created a new brand identity, developed brand guidelines, and created templates for a variety of marketing materials.
+Designed promotional materials for various Washington University programs.
+Established a new brand identity, developed brand guidelines, and created templates for diverse marketing materials.

 ### LDi • Graphic Design Intern

 _June – August 2013 • Tianjin, China_

-Collaborated with a small marketing team as part of a leadership development consulting firm.
-Concepted and developed marketing materials for international schools, assisted marketing director with supplemental work, and managed the design of an international prayer calendar.
+Collaborated with a marketing team at a leadership development consulting firm.
+Developed marketing materials for international schools, assisted the marketing director with supplemental projects, and managed the design of an international prayer calendar.

 ## ⚔️ Skills